smilli/kneser-ney/README.md

     """
  ```

-This can be easily used with an NLTK corpus (see example.py).
+It is easy to create a KneserNeyLM out of an NLTK corpus (see example.py).

 ```python
 from nltk.corpus import gutenberg